GuardianUI/documentation/getting-started/writing-tests.md

-### Performing Actions
+## Performing Actions

-Actions within tests generally boil down to navigation and interaction.
-For a more thorough overview, head over to the [Playwright documentation](https://playwright.dev/docs/writing-tests#actions).
+Actions within tests generally consist of navigation and interaction.
+For a more thorough overview, please review the [Playwright documentation](https://playwright.dev/docs/writing-tests#actions).

-#### Navigation
+### Navigation

 Tests begin with navigating to a specific URL.